Angel Tree Christmas Assistance

 Is my family eligible for assistance?

-Angel Tree is designed to help families whose income falls below the 2016 United States Poverty Guidelines.
+Registration opens for Christmas in October 2018.
+Angel Tree is designed to help families whose income falls below the 2018 United States Poverty Guidelines.
 The qualified income level is dependent upon the number of persons in your household, so visit aspe.hhs.gov/poverty-guidelines to determine whether your family qualifies.
 If you are already planning to apply for Christmas assistance from another agency or organization, please do not apply for Angel Tree, too.
 Our goal is to ensure that as many central Indiana children as possible are able to have a special Christmas.

 Which of my children are eligible for Angel Tree?